KingMrock/insa_tp_2/README.md

 [^1] In the subject, we will use the two notations $A \rightarrow B$ and $B^A$ interchangeably, for the type of mappings from $A$ to $B$.
 # insa_tp_2

-Every question of the TP has been answered.
-For the question 2.3.4, the net and the formulas are in the state equation folder For question 2.3.5, changes must be made in whatever method want to be used to call the smtlib_declare_places_sat, smtlib_set_initial_marking_sat, and smtlib_transition_relation_sat functions.
-Or alternatively modify the name of those to be the default ones and then change the iterations of formulas.stmlib to formulas.stmlib_sat in the method that will be used.
-From our testing every method used on the safe_net did work as intended.

 ```